-The income tax provision for the thirteen weeks ended March 27, 2016 was \$4.6 million, which resulted in an effective income tax rate of 24 percent.
-The effective tax rate for the thirteen weeks ended March 27, 2016 was lower than the statutory rate due to the change in the mix of income before taxes for entities included in our effective tax rate calculation and the effect of the business restructuring to realign our operations, which was implemented in the fourth quarter of 2015.
+The income tax provision for the thirteen weeks ended June 26, 2016 was \$6.1 million, representing an effective income tax rate of 32 percent.
+For the twenty-six weeks ended June 26, 2016, the income tax provision was \$10.6 million, representing an effective income tax rate of 28 percent.
+The effective tax rate for the thirteen and twenty-six weeks ended June 26, 2016 were lower than the statutory rate due to the effect of the business restructuring to realign our operations, which was implemented in the fourth quarter of 2015.

-The income tax benefit for the thirteen weeks ended March 29, 2015 was \$0.8 million, which resulted in an effective income tax rate of (21) percent.
-The tax benefit for the thirteen weeks ended March 29, 2015 resulted from the release of certain liabilities related to uncertain tax positions as a result of the expiration of a statute of limitations, but was lower than the benefit calculated using the U.S. federal statutory rate due to certain non-deductible expenses, state income taxes (net of federal tax benefit) and interest and penalties on unrecognized tax benefits.
+The income tax provision for the thirteen weeks ended June 28, 2015 was \$4.2 million, representing an effective income tax rate of 39 percent.
+For the twenty-six weeks ended June 28, 2015, the income tax provision was \$3.4 million, representing an effective income tax rate of 24 percent.
+The income tax provision for the thirteen and twenty-six weeks ended June 28, 2015 were reduced due to the release of certain liabilities related to uncertain tax positions as a result of the expiration of a statute of limitations, but was impacted negatively when compared to the U.S. federal statutory rate due to certain non-deductible expenses, state income taxes (net of federal tax benefit) and interest and penalties on unrecognized tax benefits.